BLOG

 What fields are in demand in Germany?

 The fields most in demand in Germany are healthcare and nursing, information technology and cybersecurity, engineering (electrical, mechanical, and renewable energy), early childhood education, data science, and logistics.
-These fields are supported by significant government policy investment, including the EUR 4 billion ECEC commitment, EUR 18.9 billion hydrogen core grid, and NIS2 regulatory compliance requirements, ensuring that demand will remain elevated across the medium term regardless of cyclical economic conditions.
+These fields are supported by significant government policy investment, including the EUR 4 billion ECEC commitment, EUR 18.9 billion hydrogen core grid, and NIS2 regulatory compliance requirements, ensuring that demand will remain elevated across the medium term.

 Which courses are in demand in Germany?